canonical/k8s-snap/docs/src/index.md

 # Canonical Kubernetes documentation

-The Canonical K8s snap is a performant, lightweight, secure and opinionated distribution of **Kubernetes** which includes everything needed to create and manage a scalable cluster suitable for all use cases.
+The Canonical Kubernetes snap is a performant, lightweight, secure and opinionated distribution of **Kubernetes** which includes everything needed to create and manage a scalable cluster suitable for all use cases.

+You can find out more about Canonical Kubernetes on this [overview page] or see a more detailed explanation in our [architecture documentation].

 ![Illustration depicting working on components and clouds][logo]